OverbearingPearl/pearl-map/README.md

 Each phase builds upon the previous work, ensuring continuous enhancement and expansion of capabilities while maintaining focus on core value delivery.

 **3D Model Status Update:**
-The Eiffel Tower GLTF model has been successfully loaded and integrated into the project structure.
-The Three.js rendering infrastructure is fully implemented with local file integration (no CDN dependencies).
+The Eiffel Tower GLTF model has been successfully loaded, rendered, and integrated into the project structure.
+Three.js rendering infrastructure is fully implemented with local file integration (no CDN dependencies).
 The build process now automatically copies Three.js files from node_modules to the target directory, ensuring proper local file references in the HTML.
 The model loading mechanism is functional with proper error handling, and the necessary build processes ensure all assets are properly deployed.
 The complete UI component system is now implemented with buttons, controls, and layout components.
 Geometry utilities for coordinate transformations and 3D calculations are fully functional.
+Lighting and shadows for 3D models are also implemented and controllable.

 **Next Steps for 3D Integration:**
-- Finalize the positioning and scaling of the 3D model relative to the map coordinates
 - Implement proper synchronization between MapLibre's camera and Three.js camera
 - Add user controls for model interaction (rotation, zoom, etc.)
 - Optimize rendering performance for smooth integration
-- Implement 3D model rendering and placement on the map
-- Add model loading status indicators

 ## 🎨 Map Styles & Layer Architecture